shijianjian/Bubbaloop_tutorial/README.md

-# Bubbaloop: Turn Your iPhone into a Security Camera System
+# Bubbaloop 101: Turn Your iPhone into a Security Camera System

 Bubbaloop is a powerful tool that allows you to transform your iPhone into a security camera using RTSP streams.
 This tutorial will guide you through the setup and usage process.